 CCRS has a booklet that includes contact information for available students willing to do childcare in the child’s home.

 Parents should call (217) 333-3252 and go to option three or stop by the office, located at 905 S. Goodwin Ave., 314 Bevier Hall, to obtain contact information for students.

 Nannyville, LLC is a local resource in Champaign-Urbana that can help you find a nanny or sitter to fit your family’s needs.
 The Champaign-Urbana Childcare Connection group on Facebook is a free platform to connect local families in need of childcare with willing childcare providers in the Champaign-Urbana community that is supported by Nannyville, LLC.

 You might also consider posting an ad on Craigslist.
 The site has gotten a bad rap over the years but if you follow your instincts and follow up with reference checks, you could find the perfect fit for your family.
 Many of our area families also use Nextdoor.com to find local babysitters.

 National websites like Sittercity.com and Care.com will allow you to peruse a list of potential caretakers for your children that includes information about their experience and references.
 The downside is it will cost you money to buy a membership.

 Make your need for a sitter Facebook official and post an ad on your own social media page.
-I got several responses after I posted a plea for help.
-Thanks to that post, I ended up getting a couple of great sitters we still use today.
+You may get several responses that way, giving you a group to start interviewing and following up with.

 Don’t forget to look offline as well.